Table of Contents

 How Sound Masking Works

 Sound masking systems use a network of emitters—usually installed above drop ceilings or mounted directly in exposed ceiling spaces—to broadcast a specially tuned sound that masks human speech.
 By making conversations less intelligible, the system improves speech privacy and reduces the cognitive load caused by overheard speech.
-These systems can be zoned and adjusted for open or enclosed areas, and often integrate with building automation or AV systems.
+These systems can be zoned and adjusted for open or enclosed areas, and the sound masking speaker installation often integrates with building automation or AV systems.

 Where Acoustic Masking Is Most Effective